SteveDunn/Vogen/README.md

 ## Performance

+(to run these yourself: `dotnet run -c Release -- --job short --framework net6.0 --filter *` in the `benchmarks` folders)

 As mentioned previously, the goal of Vogen is to achieve very similar performance compare to using primitives themselves.
 Here's a benchmark comparing the use of a validated value object with underlying type of int vs using an int natively (_primitively_ 🤓)